gitisacatsname/docs/README.md

 - **[Helm AKO](helm-ako.md)**
-  - This guide provides instructions to set up the helm version of AKO (Avi Kubernetes Operator) on a workload cluster in TKG-M (Tanzu Kubernetes Grid - Management) clusters.
+  - This guide provides instructions to set up the helm version of AKO (Avi Kubernetes Operator) on a workload cluster in TKG-M (Tanzu Kubernetes Grid - MultiCloud) clusters.
 Typically, AKO is automatically installed based on an AKODeploymentConfig (ADC) in the management cluster.
 This guide offers step-by-step details with deviations from the default setup highlighted.

 - **[Reroll](reroll.md)**